-- At least \$10 in royalties or broker payments in lieu of dividends or tax-exempt interest (see Box 8 on page MISC-6); - At least \$600 in rents, services (including parts and materials), prizes and awards, other income payments, medical and health care payments, crop insurance proceeds, cash payments for fish (or other aquatic life) you purchase from anyone engaged in the trade or business of catching fish, or, generally, the cash paid from a notional principal contract to an individual, partnership, or estate; - Any fishing boat proceeds; or - Gross proceeds to an attorney.
-See Payments to attorneys on page MISC-2.
+- At least \$10 in royalties (see Box 2 on page 4) or broker payments in lieu of dividends or tax-exempt interest (see Box 8 - At least \$600 in rents, services (including parts and materials), prizes and awards, other income payments, medical and health care payments, crop insurance proceeds, cash payments for fish (or other aquatic life) you purchase from anyone engaged in the trade or business of catching fish, or, generally, the cash paid from a notional principal contract to an individual, partnership, or estate; - · Any fishing boat proceeds; or - Gross proceeds to an attorney.
+See Payments to attorneys on page 2.